opentracing-contrib/python-flask/example/README.md

 ```

 To test the traces, check what port the requester is running on and load
 localhost:port.
-Then navigate to /request/<\script>/<\int:numrequests> where
+Then navigate to `/request/<script>/<int:numrequests>` where
 script can either be "simple" or "childspan" and numrequests is the number of
 requests you want to send to the page.
 If you have a lightstep tracer token, you
 should be able to view the trace data on the lightstep interface.
 Otherwise, the
 commandline will print the trace information.

-(NOTE: if you wish to use a different opentracing tracer, simply replace
+(NOTE: if you wish to use a different OpenTracing tracer, simply replace
-ls_tracer with the OpenTracing tracer instance of your choice.)
+`ls_tracer` with the OpenTracing tracer instance of your choice.)